 You have to show your Gaumukh permits here at the checkpost and pay the fee if you have not already paid online.
-Your bags will then be checked to see how many plastics you are carrying – bottles, biscuit packets, chocolates etc., and a count will be written on your permit.
-A deposit will be collected from you (which will be refunded when you show them the count on your return).
+The administration will then check your bags to see how many plastics you are carrying – bottles, biscuit packets, chocolates, etc., and they will write the count on your permit.
+They will collect a deposit from you (which will be refunded when you show them the count on your return).

 After the checkpost, you have to continue on the trail towards Gaumukh.
-The trail is a gradual ascent and the gradient is manageable.
-If you are in a decent shape physically, it shouldn’t pose a problem to trek to Gaumukh.
+The trail is a gradual ascent, and the gradient is manageable.
+If you are in decent shape physically, it shouldn’t pose a problem to trek to Gaumukh.

 You should always carry your own water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

-At this point, it becomes difficult to proceed on the left side of the river and one must be very careful while chalking out the path, especially where you plan to descend in the boulder zone.
-At most of the places, it is very steep and could be dangerous also.
+At this point, it becomes difficult to proceed on the left side of the river, and one must be very careful while chalking out the path, especially where you plan to descend in the boulder zone.
+In most places, it is very steep and could be dangerous also.
 One wrong step and you’re into the Bhagirathi river, so watch out carefully.

 The glacier at the distance (dirty looking) is the Gaumukh glacier – as can be seen, the path on the right side is flatter compared to the path on the left adjoining the mountain

 After reaching Gaumukh